ElDokmak/ElDokmak/README.md

 # 🏄‍♂️ About me

-Enthusiastic Junior AI/NLP Engineer with a passion for leveraging cutting-edge technologies to solve real-world problems.
+Junior GenAI/NLP Engineer with a passion for leveraging cutting-edge technologies to solve real-world problems.
 Deep understanding of NLP techniques.
-Proven experience in designing and deploying Large Language Models (LLMs), with a keen interest in contributing to innovative projects.
-Strong team player with a keen ability to collaborate effectively, I’m currently open for a new job opportunity.
+Proven experience in fine-tuning and deploying Large Language Models (LLMs), Experienced in implementing RAG techniques, with a keen interest in contributing to innovative projects.
+Strong team player with akeen ability to collaborate effectively, I’m currently open for a new job opportunity.
 [My Resume](https://drive.google.com/drive/folders/1TKNbrLDFsr9a1HZhZMiV3FsdoTJgcZvz?usp=sharing)

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>